TrialAndErrorOrg/parsers/libs/reoff/reoff-remark/README.md

 ## API

----
+***

 ### `default()`

 Plugin to bridge or mutate to remark

-If a destination is given, runs the destination with the new jast tree (bridge-mode).
+If a destination is given, runs the destination with the new mdast tree (bridge-mode).
 Without destination, returns the jast tree: further plugins run on that tree (mutate-mode).